Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 $ remind 15m "Check the laundry!" -s Purr -v loud
 ```

-### Example Output
-When you set a reminder, you'll see a progress bar:
+### When you set a reminder, you'll see a progress bar:
 ```
 ──────────────────────────────────────────────────────
 🕰️  Reminder set at 10:30:15 AM for 15m 00s from now